New Jersey / Middlesex County

 Neighbors

-The surrounding Middlesex area features a median household income of $89,200 and a low poverty rate of 5.9%.
-Most residents have at least a high school education, and about 36.5% hold a bachelor’s degree or higher, reflecting the area’s strong middle-class character and educational attainment.
-Average commutes are just over 32 minutes, and public transportation is available for those who need it.
+The neighborhood boasts a healthy median household income of $89,200 and a low poverty rate of 5.9%.
+Over 91% of residents have at least a high school diploma, and nearly 37% hold a bachelor's degree or higher.
+Commute times average 33 minutes, and almost 6% use public transportation, reflecting the area's accessibility and educated population.

 $41,000